-Bruce County to continue offering targeted emergency child care program for school-aged children of first responders, health care professionals, and other eligible workers.
+Bruce County will be offering targeted emergency child care for school-aged children of first responders, health care professionals, and other eligible workers.

-- Child care will remain open for infants, toddlers and preschoolers for the duration of these time-limited public health actions.
-This includes child care offered in licensed child care centres, in home-based settings and by authorized recreation and skill-building providers.
+- Child care will remain open for infants, toddlers, and preschoolers for the duration of these time-limited public health actions.
+This includes child care offered in licensed child care centres and in home-based settings.

 - During the period when elementary schools are operating virtually, licensed child care centres and authorized recreation and skill-building providers will be prohibited from serving school-aged children.
 As such, all before and after school programs are being closed during this one-week period.

-- To support the parents of school-aged children who may not be able to support their child’s learning/care at home due to their essential role, the Ministry of Education will be extending the targeted emergency child care program for school-aged children, at no cost to eligible parents until January 22, 2021.
-Please see below for further details:
+- To support the parents of school-aged children who may not be able to support their child’s learning/care at home due to their essential role, the Ministry of Education will be re-in traducing the targeted emergency child care program for school-aged children, at no cost to eligible parents.

 Targeted emergency child care for school-aged children will be located within existing licensed child care settings.
 An updated listing of site locations within Bruce County will be available once approved by the Ministry of Education.